NathanPERIER/configs/shell/bash/README.md

 | `MACHINE_TYPE`  | `wsl`, `desktop`, `server`                     |
 | `TERMINAL_TYPE` | `gnome`, `windows`, `vscode`, `xterm`, `other` |

-> Note: the desktop/server detection is currently done by checking the presence of an X server, which may not be accurate and will only work on Debian systems
+> Note: the desktop/server detection is currently done by checking some environment variables and the existance of a given binary, may not work on all systems

 ### User variables